 - FB page shares practical insights, reflections and experiences related to the Chemical Leasing business model and Sustainable Chemical Management

-Information on the award: Video on the award
+Announcement of the award 2020: Video on the award

 Questions about the Chemical Leasing business model and respective award may be addressed to ChemicalLeasing@unido.org.

 - www.IAMC-toolkit.org The Toolkit “Innovative Approaches for the Sound Management of Chemicals and Chemical Waste” (IAMC) developed by UNIDO, provides practical tools, techniques, and documentation (methodological guide & technical resources) on the topics related to Green Chemistry and chemical process improvement, Hazard Management, and Operational Excellence.